Terms and Conditions For Sale of Goods by Auction

 6.1.4 No person may advance less at a bid than a sum to be named from time to time by the Auctioneers.

-6.1.6 The Auctioneers accept no responsibility in connection with the commissioning of their staff to bid for any lots.
-Reserves and commissions given by telephone are accepted at sender’s risk and must be confirmed in writing before the date of sale and the cheque must be cleared in advance of bidding taking place.
+6.1.5 The Auctioneers accept no responsibility in connection with the commissioning of their staff to bid on a buyer’s behalf for any lots.
+Commission bids are given at the sender’s risk and must be submitted in writing or via email prior to the commencement of the sale.

 6.2 BIDDING AS PRINCIPAL